Morobo County: Conflict dynamics

 Prior to 2016, Morobo County had avoided the worst of the national conflict and was regarded as one of the most stable areas in the country.
 Armed militia robberies, on the other hand, were common and sometimes deadly.
 Because of its proximity to Uganda and the Democratic Republic of the Congo, the county is home to a large number of South Sudanese returnees from those countries.
 Due to border demarcation disputes, there was some tension between communities on both sides of the border with the DRC.
 According to local media reports, a conflict between residents near the border sparked by the alleged raising of DRC flags in Morobo villages was referred to the national government in May 2016.
 (Gilbert, 2016).
 When conflict erupted for the second time in 2016, Morobo County was one of the areas in Central Equatoria where opposition forces fled and remained.

-According to VOA (2019), civilians were targeted by armed forces in addition to being caught in the crossfire between government and opposition forces.
+In 2019, according to VOA, civilians were targeted by armed forces in addition to being caught in the crossfire between government and opposition forces.
 Attacks on humanitarian workers have also occurred in Morobo.
 Two aid workers were killed in April 2016 near Gulumbi Village.
 Armed groups kidnapped and killed three IOM staff monitoring the border for Ebola in Kaya, Morobo County, in October 2019.
 (IOM, 2019).
 This resulted in the indefinite suspension of border monitoring.
 Despite the signing of the R-ARCISS in 2018, the National Salvation Front (NAS), a non-signatory to the agreement, continues to operate in the area, causing insecurity in the county.